-Table of Content:
+Table of Contents

-What is Contextual Advertising?
+What Is Contextual Advertising?

 In simple terms, these aren’t actually types of contextual advertising.
-But, they are basically categories of the NYTimes articles that are used to create an audience base and then deliver targeted ads to the audience.
+But, they are basically categories of the NYTimes articles used to create an audience base and then deliver targeted ads to the audience.
 So, how does contextual advertising work?
 Let’s get into that.

-How does Contextual Advertising Work?
+How Does Contextual Advertising Work?

 In the former method, the ads are displayed around the main keyword of the content of a web page.
-In the second method, a publisher can display relevant ads around the topic of the webpage similar to the example we have stated before.
+In the second method, a publisher can display relevant ads around the webpage, a topic similar to the example we have stated before.

-In programmatic advertising, the publisher passes the contextual information such as URL, keywords, content, and categories or tags to the ad server.
+In programmatic advertising, the publisher passes contextual information such as URL, keywords, content, and categories or tags to the ad server.
 Then, the ad server passes the information to the ad networks, SSPs, or ad exchanges that further pass it to the demand-side platform to return contextually relevant ads.

-Additional Note: If you have Google Ad Manager as an ad server, then you can do contextual advertising via key-value targeting.
+Additional Note: If you have Google Ad Manager as an ad server, you can do contextual advertising via key-value targeting.
 Read more in this detailed guide.

 Benefits of Contextual Advertising